 Step 6: Profit!

-- 1853: A customer keeps returning their french fries because they're "too thick" after one time to many, the chef decides to cut them ridiculously thin to see the guest's reaction.
-Thus potato chips are born.
+- 1853: A customer keeps sending back their french fries because they're "too thick".
+After one time to many, the frustrated chef decides to cut them ridiculously thin and fry them to a crisp to see the guest's reaction.
+The guest loved them, and thus potato chips were born.

 - Strangely enough, sharks are big time users of this trope.
 When a shark encounters something unusual, the first thing it will try to do is figure out what it is.
 Because sharks have no hands, they have to use their mouths.
 And because they have no lips, in order to touch it they have to bite it.
 Ouch.
 This is actually what causes a lot of the unprovoked shark attacks on humans, especially with the Great White.
 The shark in question either wants to figure out what we are, or thinks we might be a weird seal.
 Hence the shark attacks where a shark takes one bite or so and leaves.
 Of course, sometimes they don't.